RedisGrafana/grafana-redis-datasource/README.md

 ### What is the Redis Data Source for Grafana?

 If you’re not familiar with Grafana, it’s a very popular tool used to build dashboards to monitor applications, infrastructures, and software components.
-The Redis Data Source for Grafana is a plug-in that allows users to connect to the Redis database and build dashboards in Grafana to easily monitor Redis data.
+The Redis Data Source for Grafana is a plug-in that allows users to connect to the Redis database and build dashboards in Grafana to easily monitor Redis and application data.
 It provides an out-of-the-box predefined dashboard, but also lets you build customized dashboards tuned to your specific needs.

 ### What Grafana version is supported?